 So whether your business is large or small, how can you create happy and healthy workplace communities that allow people to do their very best work?

 Technology that enables people to collaborate across disciplines and work anytime/anyplace is now widely available and accessible to even the smallest of businesses.
 Many HR software systems, for example, now come with internal social portals which encourage internal networking, facilitate cross-functional working, and make it easy for people to access information and get quick answers to questions.
 However, recent research from Unify UK suggests that employees are regularly frustrated because either the technology they have doesn’t work properly or they are denied access.
 The top bugbears include email downtime, not being able to log-in remotely, and not having access to files.
 If companies want their people to be productive, they need to keep up to speed with changes in the way people work, and provide the technological tools to support them.
+A people management software can help with this.
 More than three quarters of respondents to the Unify survey said collaboration technology was fundamental to the way they work with clients and colleagues, with 62 per cent predicting the need for these tools would increase significantly over the next two years.

 Involve employees in creating communities